-The Problem Solving Expert Group defines the PIAAC problem-solving scale as follows: "Problem solving in technology-rich environments (PS-TRE) involves using digital technology, communication tools and networks to acquire and evaluate information, communicate with others and perform practical tasks.
-PIAAC 2012 will focused on the abilities to solve problems for personal, work and civic purposes by setting up appropriate goals and plans, accessing and making use of information through computers and computer networks."
+The Problem Solving Expert Group defined the PIAAC problem-solving scale as follows: "Problem solving in technology-rich environments (PSTRE) involves using digital technology, communication tools and networks to acquire and evaluate information, communicate with others and perform practical tasks.
+PIAAC ... will focus on the abilities to solve problems for personal, work and civic purposes by setting up appropriate goals and plans, accessing and making use of information through computers and computer networks."